-You can pay in the app itself via autodebit or by paying in advance.
-The autodebit works similarly to GCredit where GCash informs you about the autodebit by SMS before doing it later in the day.
+You can pay your GLoan in the GCash app itself.
+Otherwise, GLoan will also deduct via auto-debit once your due has passed.
+The auto-debit works similarly to GCredit where GCash informs you about the auto-debit by SMS before doing it later in the day.

 My GLoan didn’t push through or I didn’t receive any funds.
 What should I do?

 You need to wait for it for a few minutes.
 If it doesn’t come even after 24 hours, then you will need to file a support ticket.

 We described how to avail of a GLoan in GCash.
 A GLoan is an actual loan you can get and then use with any GCash service.
 This is a loan, and hence this needs to be paid monthly which usually means an auto-debit from your GCash balance.